 Do you still leverage the Hult network?

-What’s your advice to incoming students to Hult to maximize their experience?
+What’s your advice to incoming Hult students to maximize their experience?

 What’s your advice to those wanting to launch their own company?

-[Tweet “If you don’t have integrity then your business is not sustainable.”]
+“If you don’t have integrity then your business is not sustainable.”

 What’s next for you?